arm61/uravu/docs/source/installation.rst

    pip install uravu

-Alternatively, the latest development build can be found `Github`_.
+Alternatively, if you would like to download and install the latest development build, it can be found `Github`_ along with specific installation instructions.

 .. _Github: https://github.com/arm61/uravu